 In the simplest terms, cloud computing means storing and accessing data and programs over the Internet instead of your computer's hard drive.
 The cloud is just a metaphor for the Internet.

 GAFE work best on the Google Chrome browser, but will also work on other browsers such as Internet Explorer, Firefox and Safari.
 Apps are also available for Apple and Android devices.

 Watch for upcoming parent sessions on using Google Apps and how you can help your child(ren) use these tools to enhance their learning.
-In the meantime, if you install Google Chrome on your home computer, have your child log into his Google account on the browser (click on the three bars in the upper right corner of the browser and select Sign into Chrome), and then go to http://www.synergyse.com/ and install the Chrome extension.
-Synergyse will allow your child to get help with using whatever Google App they are working on at that time.
+In the meantime, if you install Google Chrome on your home computer, have your child log into his Google account on the browser (click on the three bars in the upper right corner of the browser and select Sign into Chrome).
 Another good resource for help and hints is Google Gooru.

 As always, if you have any questions, don't hesitate to ask!

 Common Sense Media - Reviews of movies, games, websites and TV shows, along with articles of interest to parents and educators.

 A Parent's Guide to Facebook - presented by ConnectSafely.
 From the main webpage of the guide: "It’s designed to help you understand what Facebook is and how to use it safely.
 With it, you will be better informed and able to communicate with young Facebook users in your life more effectively.
 That's important because 1) if something goes wrong, we want our children to come to us and 2) as the Internet becomes increasingly social and mobile, a parent’s guidance and support are ever more key to young people’s well-being in social media and technology."